Special Education Needs and Disability Information

 Wirral SEND Partnership Information Advice and Support Service have a website with useful links and downloads relating to the new SEND Regulations.
 Please click on the link to view these www.wired.me.uk

-Please click on the link below to look at information regarding children’s services:
+Please click on the following link to look at information regarding children’s services:

 Additional support for pupils with or without an Educational Health Care Plan outside school can include: